Skip to main content

 Introduction

 As I joined Carbon Direct, I was immediately presented with an exciting challenge that would test my skills as a Senior Product Designer.
 Carbon Direct, a company known for its robust, science-backed solutions, helps businesses and governments measure and manage their carbon footprint through advisory services and a SaaS platform.
-Serving a diverse customer portfolio, including Fortune 500 companies, high-growth startups, and primary sector industries, Carbon Direct offers comprehensive solutions that allow customers to manage their carbon footprint across three key areas: measurement (GHG inventory), reduction (decarbonization strategies), and removal (carbon credit voluntary market).
+Serving a diverse customer portfolio — including Fortune 500 companies, high-growth startups, and primary-sector industries — Carbon Direct lets customers manage their carbon footprint across three key areas: measurement (GHG inventory), reduction (decarbonization strategies), and removal (carbon credit voluntary market).

-While well-established in the measurement and removal spaces, the "Decarbonization" area, focusing on reduction and mitigation strategies, represented a new opportunity for Carbon Direct to expand its offerings and impact.
-I was thrilled to be tasked with joining the newly formed Decarbonization team and establishing the scope and roadmap for this workstream.
+While well-established in the measurement and removal spaces, the “Decarbonization” area — focusing on reduction and mitigation strategies — represented a new opportunity for Carbon Direct to expand its offerings and impact.
+I was thrilled to join the newly formed Decarbonization team and establish the scope and roadmap for this workstream.
 Our starting point was a common customer question:

 “What is next after receiving my carbon footprint report?”

 I collaborated closely with Laura (Sr. Product Manager) and Jasper (Sr. Engineer) as the core team.
-To ensure we leveraged all available expertise, I also involved cross-functional stakeholders in collaborative workshops, including a Climate Scientist, Customer Support Manager, Carbon Accountant, and Data Analyst.
+To leverage all available expertise, I also involved cross-functional stakeholders in collaborative workshops, including a Climate Scientist, Customer Support Manager, Carbon Accountant, and Data Analyst.

-I structured the project to run for 5 days, with the following key milestones:
+I structured the project to run for five days, with the following key milestones:

 • Collect existing insights about customers and the market